j4ceee/ssa-improved/EMULATED_PORTAL.md

 3. Browse by element, then by character
 4. Click the Skylander you want to place and it will be assigned to the slot instantly

-If a file was given a nickname when it was created, the nickname is shown next to the display name, e.g. `Spyro ("My Spyro")`.
+- If a file was given a nickname when it was created, the nickname is shown next to the display name, e.g. `Spyro ("My Spyro")`.
+- Sidekicks, Magic Items & Adventure Packs can be used at any time and don't need to be created first
 ---

 ## Creating New Skylanders (Skylander Creator)

 To use a Skylander with the emulated portal, you need a corresponding file on disk containing that figure's data.
-You can either use dumps from a physical figure or from another emulator or create new files using the mod's built-in Skylander Creator.
+You can either use dumps from a physical figure, from emulators or create new files using the mod's built-in Skylander Creator.

 1. Open the mod UI (`F1` or `L3+R3`)
 2. Go to the **Portal** tab